Gaza's sky is black but Qatar is always sunny

 "Gaza's sky is black but Qatar is always sunny" is a single by the Israeli satirical TV show Eretz Nehederet.
 Released during the Gaza war, the video features three Israeli comedians, Yaniv Biton, Shahar Hasson, and Mariano Idelman, portraying Hamas leaders Ismail Haniyeh, Khaled Mashaal and Mousa Abu Marzouk respectively, who are estimated by the Israeli embassy to the United States as having a combined net worth of $11 billion.
 The song is a parody of Thai rapper Lisa's 2021 single "Money".

 The video was positively received by Israeli audiences and their corresponding newspapers.
 As of April 2024, the YouTube video for the single, initially released in December 2023, has accumulated nearly 2.5 million views, and a repost on Eretz Nehederet's Instagram Reels page has accumulated nearly 9.2 million views.

 Premise

 The video begins with a woman in a video, played by comedian Shani Cohen, reading a message asking viewers to donate to Hamas, with a graphic of the money her video raised from across different Western countries being diverted from the Gaza Strip towards Qatar, then showing the three Hamas leaders along with their approximated net worths.
-The three then proceed to call in Mia Khalifa, dressed as a nurse in Shifaa Hospital and invited by the three Hamas leaders to play the video game FIFA.
+The three then proceed to call in "Mia Khalifa" (portrayed by an impersonator) dressed as a nurse in Shifaa Hospital and invited by the three Hamas leaders to play the video game FIFA.
 Afterwards, Haniyeh, Mashal and Marzook complain that "their dog needs new Armani", before proceeding to order sushi with avocado, though initially mistake the delivery person for the Mossad.
 At the end of the video, two of the leaders ask the woman who made the video at the beginning to "cry harder", with their reasoning being that they need more money.